 Improvements seen following neurofeedback have been described as:

 - Improved attention

 - Increased academic and social skills.

 Neurofeedback Approaches For ADHD

 There are several various neurofeedback approaches that have been developed for ADHD.
 The most frequently used frequencies increase beta (15-18 Hz) activity and decrease theta (4-7 Hz) brain activity particularly in frontal regions of the brain.
 The frontal lobe is often associated with executive functioning and problem solving such as motivation, attention, impulse-control, goal-directed behavior, and judgment.

 Individuals with ADHD often exhibit frontal lobe dysfunction; which subsequently may be reason for perceived difficulties with inattention, impulsivity, and hyperactivity.

 Other approaches are to target sensorimotor rhythm (SMR; 12-15 Hz).
-Protocols that enhance SMR activity, such as alpha and theta (8–11 Hz/4– 7 Hz) protocols that enhance alpha brain activity; and slow cortical potentials (SCP) responsible for regulating cortical excitability can also assist in reduction of symptoms.
+Protocols that increase SMR activity, such as theta and alpha (8-11 Hz/4- 7 Hz) protocols that increase alpha brain activity, and slow cortical potentials (SCP) that control cortical excitability can also help lessen symptoms.